SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 For more information about Qualtrics, see [Getting Started with Website Feedback](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/getting-started-with-website-feedback) in the Qualtrics documentation, and [SAP Qualtrics Integration Module](https://help.sap.com/viewer/50c996852b32456c96d3161a95544cdb/latest/en-US/8a849c5254db460e8eea4d7b9af39bff.html) on the SAP Help Portal.

+## Installing the Qualtrics Library

+To integrate Qualtrics with your Spartacus storefront, you need to first install the `@spartacus/qualtrics` feature library.
+For more information, see [Installing Additional Spartacus Libraries]({{ site.baseurl }}/schematics/#installing-additional-spartacus-libraries).

 ## Qualtrics Projects

 Qualtrics recommends a single project for each application or page.
 Since Spartacus runs as a single-page application, it is recommended to use a single Qualtrics project in Spartacus.
 This might not be ideal, but the Qualtrics JavaScript API is not equipped to handle multiple projects.
 For example, the `QSI.API.unload` and `QSI.API.run` APIs have the side effect of applying across all projects at once.
 If you need to run multiple projects side by side, you should be prepared for side effects that will result from calling the `unload` API.